mtgjson/mtgjson-website/docs/changelog/version-5/README.md

 #### Added
 - Added `hasAlternativeDeckLimit` for cards that allow a limit other than 4
 - Added `promoTypes` for an enums for promo cards which replaces other promo properties
-- Added `hasContentWarning` for cards that are marked by Wizards of the Coast for having sensitive content
+- Added and back-ported `hasContentWarning` for cards that are marked by Wizards of the Coast for having sensitive content
 - Added `variations` to show all cards with the same name
 - Added `keywords` for all keywords available on a card